THE BOBBY COLLINS STORY

 OFF TO ENGLAND

-But in September 1958 the ‘Wee Barra’ was gone, sold to Everton for £23,500.
 The move was, in all likelihood, made for financial reasons although this was never made clear.
 There was some talk that the money received paid for the new floodlights at Celtic Park.
 What was clear was that Collins wasn’t happy to be sold.
-But unlike now, players had little say in when or where they were tansferred.
-So, after 220 games and 80 goals the bags were packed and he was off to England.
+But unlike now, players had little say in when or where they were transferred.
+So, after 220 games and 80 goals the bags were packed and he was off to England to join the club that had thought they’d bought him almost ten years earlier.

 Collins with Everton boss Johnny Carey

-When Collins moved to Everton, former Scottish amateur international Ian Buchan was ‘chief coach’ (he was never given the title of Manager).
+When Collins moved to Everton, former Scottish amateur international Ian Buchan was ‘chief coach’ (he was never officially given the title of Manager).
 But he hardly had time to unpack before Buchan’s disastrous spell in charge came to an end and Johnny Carey was installed as the new man at the helm.

 Collins gives his son a boot-mending lesson